hashicorp/terraform-provider-azurerm/website/docs/r/hpc_cache.html.markdown

 Manages a HPC Cache.

 ~> **Note**: During the first several months of the GA release, a request must be made to the Azure HPC Cache team to add your subscription to the access list before it can be used to create a cache instance.
+Fill out [this form](https://aka.ms/onboard-hpc-cache) to request access.

 ## Example Usage